About Janice Bowles Hypnotherapy

 After about ten years with British Airways, I started to think about what I would do next in my career.
 I was interested in complementary therapies so I enrolled on a reflexology course, then trained in therapeutic massage, taking an ITEC Diploma and finally an Aromatherapy diploma.

-It was then that I decided to return to the UK to begin a hypnotherapy diploma course with The Atkinson-Ball College of Hypnotherapy and Hypno-healing in London.
+I decided to return to the UK to begin a hypnotherapy diploma course with The Atkinson-Ball College of Hypnotherapy and Hypno-healing in London.

 Back in the UK October 1994...